Sara-Sundin/My-Portfolio---Project-1/README.md

 aria-label="Connect on Whatsapp (opens in a new tab)"

 # Technologies Used

-## Languages used to create the website
+## Languages Used to Create the Website
-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- JavaScript

-## Frameworks
+## Frameworks and Libraries
-Bootstrap
+- Bootstrap (for responsive design and styling)
-Font Awesome
+- Font Awesome (for icons)
-Google Fonts
+- Google Fonts (for typography)
-Favicon.io
+- Favicon.io (to create and manage favicons)
-Iloveimg.com - to compress images
+- Iloveimg.com (to compress images for faster loading)
 ## Software
-Adobe Illustrator - for wireframes and hero image Adobe Photoshop
+- Adobe Illustrator (for wireframes and hero image creation)
+- Adobe Photoshop (for image editing and optimization)
-Git - For version control.
+- Git (for version control)
-Github - To save and store the files for the website.
+- GitHub (to save and store the website's code and files)
 ## Automated Tools
-Chrome Dev Tools
-Lighthouse
+- Chrome DevTools (for debugging and testing)
+- Lighthouse (to analyze performance, accessibility, and SEO)
+- Am I Responsive (to test responsive design on various devices)
-Testing - Am i responsive, W3C HTML & CSS Validator
+- W3C HTML & CSS Validator (to validate and check for coding errors)
 ## ChatGPT
-I have troughout the process used ChatGPT as a sparring partner in terms of ideas and problem solving.
+I have used ChatGPT throughout the process as a sparring partner for ideas, troubleshooting, and problem-solving.

 # Deployment (GitHub)